aleksandarns1991/VSRenamer/README.md

 # VS Renamer

-The purpose of this application is to rename Visual Studio project name.
+The purpose of this application is to rename Visual Studio project.

 How to use it:
 - Select repository folder of your project
-- When your repo name appear in second text box field,make sure it matches your project name
+- When your repo name appear in the second field,make sure it matches your project name
 - Choose your new project name
 - Click "Rename project"